wntrblm/Gingerbread.py/README.md

 ## Installation

-Presently we've only ever tested on macOS.
-It'll probably work on Linux, and will probably be a pain in the ass to get working on Windows.
+Presently we've only ever tested on macOS and Linux.
+It might be tricky to get working regardless of platform, and it probably doesn't work on Windows except under WSL.
+There's a [Docker option](#docker), but it has some drawbacks.

 ### macOS